DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ```python
 print(type(df['x1']))
 ```
 we find that it's a `pandas.core.series.Series` -- **series** for short.
-A series is simply a dataframe with a single variable, which simplifies the bookkeeping a bit.
+A series is essentially a dataframe with a single variable or column, which simplifies the bookkeeping a bit.

 **Constructing new variables from old ones.** Now that we know how to refer to a variable, we can construct others from them.
 We construct two with